Bellman filtering and smoothing for state-space models: Application II: Nonlinear and degenerate state dynamics

-\cite{catania2020stochastic} estimates state-space model~\eqref{Catania observation density} and \eqref{degenerate state dynamics} using a univariate implementation of \citeauthor{malik2011particle}'s (\citeyear{malik2011particle}) continuous sampling importance resampling (CSIR) method.
-This approach comes with four potential disadvantages.
+\cite{catania2022stochastic} estimates the static parameters of the state-space model~\eqref{Catania observation density} and \eqref{degenerate state dynamics} using a univariate implementation of \citeauthor{malik2011particle}'s (\citeyear{malik2011particle}) continuous sampling importance resampling (CSIR) method.
+The effect of this univariate approach on parameter estimation and model selection is a priori unclear.
+Moreover, this approach comes with three potential disadvantages.
 First, the univariate approach means that only the first element of the state vector $\bm{a}_{t}=(h_{t},h_{t-1},\ldots,h_{t-k})'$ is estimated at time $t$, while the other elements remain fixed at previously estimated values.
-Second, the effect of this univariate approach on parameter estimation and model selection is a priori unclear.
-Third, while the CSIR method guarantees a continuous approximation of the log-likelihood function, this approximation need not be smooth, potentially causing standard gradient-based optimisers to fail.
-Our implementation employs a grid search to identify promising areas of the parameter space, followed by a simplex-based optimisation algorithm, which does not utilise gradients but tends to be more time consuming.
-Fourth, numerical standard errors derived from the inversion of negative Hessian matrices may be misleading when the objective function is non-smooth.
+However, the observation $y_t$ contains information about the entire state vector $\bm{a}_t$, as can be seen from the observation density~\eqref{Catania observation density}.
+While actual (i.e.\ true) lags of $h_t$ are constant over time, the researcher's estimates need not be.
+Even when focusing purely on the real-time estimation of $h_t$, the decision not to re-estimate the lags at each point in time may lead to an efficiency loss.
+Second, while the CSIR method guarantees a continuous approximation of the log-likelihood function, this approximation need not be smooth, potentially causing standard gradient-based optimisers to fail.
+I employ a grid search to identify promising areas of the parameter space, followed by a simplex-based optimisation algorithm that does not utilise gradients.
+Third, numerical standard errors derived from the inversion of negative Hessian matrices may be misleading when the objective function is nonsmooth.
 For a piecewise linear approximation as in the CSIR method, finite-difference Hessian matrices may be badly scaled when evaluated near kinks, or identically zero when evaluated on linear pieces.
-This observation may explain the exceedingly small standard errors reported in \cite{catania2020stochastic}, as well as our finding that Hessian matrices based on the CSIR method frequently fail to be invertible.
+This may explain the exceedingly small standard errors reported in \cite{catania2022stochastic}, as well as my finding that Hessian matrices based on the CSIR method frequently fail to be invertible.